 |WHAT ARE WE DOING|

 - August 31, 2017:City staff met with residents of the Country Club Area.
-Meeting minutes will be available soon.
+Meeting minutes are available here.

 - July 31, 2017: Letters were mailed to all residents in the study area inviting them to the open house.

 - July 18, 2017: City council presentation to review the stakeholder engagement process to review and refine improvements to reduce the risk of flooding.